agstephens/RL-mkdocs/docs/unit3/lesson8/lesson8.md

 The settings are still the same as that of an MDP.
 However, we assume that the state space is large and may not be practical to represent each state as an entry in a table.
 The states might also not manifest themselves clearly, and only we can obtain some observations about them.
 These observations result in a set of numerical, categorical or boolean features which we can then numerically deal with them as we did in earlier modules.

+**Unit 3: Learning Outcomes**
+By the end of this unit, you will be able to:

+1. **Assess** the role of bootstrapping in RL and its impact on learning efficiency.
+2. **Explain** n-step methods and the trade-offs associated with different values of n.
+3. **Compare** n-step backup action-value-based control methods with direct policy estimation methods.
+4. **Evaluate** how Temporal Difference (TD) methods obtain biased but low-variance estimates through environment interaction.
+5. **Analyze** how actor-critic methods achieve biased but low-variance estimation through interaction with the environment.
+6. **Discuss** the trade-offs between online and offline RL algorithms.
+7. **Design** planning methods that incorporate model learning into RL.

+---

 # Lesson 7-Tabular Methods: Temporal Difference Learning

 **Learning outcomes**